pkarjol/pkarjol.github.io/_pages/cv.md

 Research Interests
 ------
-I am interested in theoretical machine learning, especially in robust supervised learning and generalization properties of overparameterized networks.
+I am interested in theoretical machine learning.
+My current research interests are robust supervised learning in the presence of label noise and generalization properties of overparameterized neural networks.

 <!--* Research Interests - Machine Learning
 * Other Learning Interests - ... -->